-The Elder Scrolls V: Skyrim has been around for almost ten years.
+The Elder Scrolls V: Skyrim has been around for over 13 years.
 Players from my generation are likely screaming internally about the passage of time.
 Some see the game as the firestarter of a new generation of gamers, and god, do I envy you for it.
 Here, I’m going to share with you 9 of the best Skyrim builds.

 Either way, a decade of testing and experimentation has yielded a massive collection of the best ways to play through Skyrim.
 I spent many hours of my life sifting through potential character builds — now I’ve curated a list of the best ones so you don’t have to!